WuJie1010/CitySCENE2020-Anomaly-Detection/README.md

-# Modularized Framework with Category-Sensitive Abnormal Filter for City Anomaly Detection (ACMMMW 2020)
+# Modularized Framework with Category-Sensitive Abnormal Filter for City Anomaly Detection (ACMMM Multimedia Grand Challenge 2020)

 This repository contains source codes of team SYSU-BAIDU for CitySCENE Challenge 2020, and the technical details please refer to the paper
 "Modularized Framework with Category-Sensitive Abnormal Filter for City Anomaly Detection".